4 Key Strategies for Protecting Your Personal Assets

 We may also suggest establishing an irrevocable spendthrift trust as an additional way to shield your assets, should you be sued.
 This type of trust can help by eliminating the wealth owner’s unfettered control over the assets and by preventing a creditor from accessing these funds.

-Your time as a psychologist is precious.
+Your time as a physician is precious.
 Consulting with a financial advisor who has estate planning and asset protection expertise can help alleviate any concerns that you may not be appropriately covered, so you can focus more on your patients and life outside your practice.

 Schedule a complimentary consultation at this link or contact Aron Lenkowsky at firstname.lastname@example.org or (212) 406-0850.